phoe/petri/README.md

 Each Petri net is a funcallable object and invoking a Petri net happens via funcalling it.
 A Petri net returns itself upon being funcalled.

-The only argument to a Petri net is an optional optimization argument stating whether the bags should be compressed after each Petri net call.
-This argument
+The keyword arguments to a Petri net are:
+* `:COMPRESS` - states whether the bags should be compressed after each Petri net call;
+* `:IGNORE-ERRORS` - states whether all errors should be silently ignored during Petri net execution.
+This option is useful if error handling happens inside transition functions via programmer code.

 Petri nets are immutable after their creation.
 Their only mutable parts are the bag objects referenced by them.